ionic-team/ionic-docs/src/pages/utilities/config.md

 })
 ```

 Here we are making the same change using the `Config` API.
 This can only be used to make changes globally.
-The platform is an optional first parameter on `config.set()`.
+The platform is an optional first parameter for `config.set()`.

 ```typescript
 import { Config } from '@ionic/angular';